Usage Guide#

 The above example is equivalent to calling generate_something(5, 6), if the function were to produce the value 3 as the value to be cached.

-New in version 0.4.1: Added set() method to decorated function.
+Added in version 0.4.1: Added set() method to decorated function.

 Similar to set() is refresh().
 This attribute will invoke the decorated function and populate a new value into the cache with the new value, as well as returning that value: